Project

 cdo shifttime,1sec -daymean -shifttime,-1sec 1988.nc daymean_1988.nc

-RE: Calculating daily avaerage from 6 hourly data - Added by François Roberge about 6 years ago
+RE: Calculating daily avaerage from 6 hourly data - Added by François Roberge over 6 years ago

 HI Uwe and Dhirendra,